fishyfriend/tmx/README.md

 ## Features

-  - Read maps, tilesets, and object templates from latest Tiled version (1.10)
+  - Read maps, tilesets, templates, and custom property definitions
-  - Automatically load TMX dependencies
+  - Automatically load dependencies
-  - Optionally check for the presence of image files
+  - Check for missing image files
   - Read custom class and enum properties
-  - Apply the Tiled application's rules for class and property inheritance
+  - Apply Tiled domain logic for property inheritance
+  - Apply object templates
-  - Automatically calculate the position and dimensions of tile subimages
+  - Compute the position and dimensions of tile subimages
   - Access embedded image data
   - See nice parse errors (in case you hand-write your XML)